 Clinical Assistant Professor at Hofstra –Northwell Health School of Medicine

-Dr. Aydin is Clinical Assistant Professor at Hofstra –Northwell Health School of Medicine, and Chief of Physical Medicine and Rehabilitation and Chief of Interventional Pain Management at Kayal Orthopaedic Center, PC.
+Steve M. Aydin, DO is Clinical Assistant Professor at Hofstra –Northwell Health School of Medicine, and Chief of Physical Medicine and Rehabilitation and Chief of Interventional Pain Management at Kayal Orthopaedic Center, PC.
 In, 2010 after completing an anesthesia-based pain management fellowship at the University of Michigan Health System, he joined Manhattan Spine and Pain, and was appointed clinical assistant professor of PMR in 2013.

 In addition to specializing in pain management, Dr. Aydin is board-certified in physical medicine and rehabilitation.
 He completed his training at the Kessler Institute for Rehabilitation, in New Jersey.
-He took an avid interest in pain management early in his training, and worked to address it in patients with traumatic brain injury, stroke, and spinal cord injury.
+He took an avid interest in pain management early in his training and worked to address it in patients with traumatic brain injury, stroke, and spinal cord injury.

 Dr. Aydin, while a clinical assistant professor of physical medicine and rehabilitation at Hofstra –Northwell Health School of Medicine, also works closely with the resident and medical students.

 He has written several book chapters and peer-reviewed journal articles on pain management.
 He has published journal articles on sacroiliac joint dysfunction, phantom pain, and radiculopathy, as well as book chapters on the treatment of sacroiliac joint dysfunction, interventional pain techniques/injections, regenerative medicine treatments, and core strengthening in athletes.
 He is also PMR section editor for the Pain Physician Journal.

 He is an active member of the American Society of Interventional Pain Physicians, American Association of PM&R, and serves on the board for ASIPP.